Marcus Daly (politician): Background

 Daly was born in Long Branch, New Jersey, to Thomas F. and Josephine E. Daly.
 His father, Thomas, was an Irish immigrant from County Cavan, and a cousin of Copper King Marcus Daly.
 One of his brothers, Thomas F. Daly II, was a trial lawyer with the firm Lord, Day & Lord, and briefed New York Times Co. v.
 Sullivan before the United States Supreme Court.
 His other brother was John L. Daly.

 Daly married the former Lucille Burke of Plainfield, New Jersey.
 They had one daughter.

 He attended Lehigh University for two years, studied International Law for three months in 1929 at The Hague Academy of International Law, earning a certificate, and then was a 1930 graduate of the Georgetown University School of Foreign Service.
 He received a master's degree in Political Science from Columbia University in 1949.

-He lectured on contemporary civilization, international law and political science in several places, including Fordham University, Hunter College, St. Peter's College in Jersey City, New Jersey, the Johns Hopkins School of International Studies in Bologna, Italy, and the Pontifical University in Bogota, Colombia.
+He lectured on contemporary civilization, international law and political science in several places, including Fordham University, Hunter College, St. Peter's College in Jersey City, New Jersey, the Johns Hopkins School of International Studies in Bologna, Italy, and the Pontifical University in Bogotá, Colombia.

 Daly's primary employment, however, was in business, handling investments for the Shelly Brewing Company of Newark, New Jersey.
 He later founded his own insurance and investment company.
 An active athlete, he enjoyed water polo as a young man and golf later in life.
 He was also a horse breeder and enjoyed horseback riding.
 The New York Times described him as being "rugged-looking" and "ruddy-faced," having "a flashing smile and a flashing temper."